Combinatorial isoperimetric inequality for the free factor complex: Background

 \subsection{Train track structure and morphism}

-Let $\Gamma$ be a simplicial $\free$-tree.
-A direction $d$ based at $p \in \Gamma$ is a component of $\Gamma - \{p\}$.
+Let $T$ be a simplicial $\free$-tree.
+A direction $d$ based at $p \in T$ is a component of $T - \{p\}$.
 A turn is an unordered pair of directions based at the same point.
-An \emph{illegal turn structure} on $\Gamma$ is an equivalence relation on the set of directions at each point $p \in \Gamma$.
+An \emph{illegal turn structure} on $T$ is an equivariant equivalence relation on the set of directions at each point $p \in T$.
 The classes of this relation are called \emph{gates}.
 A turn $(d,d')$ is \emph{legal} if $d$ and $d'$ do not belong to the same gate.
-If in addition there are at least two gates at every vertex of $\Gamma$, then the illegal turn structure is called a \emph{train track structure}.
+If in addition there are at least two gates at every point of $T$, then the illegal turn structure is called a \emph{train track structure}.
 A path is legal if it only crosses legal turns.

-Given two $\free$-trees $\Gamma$ and $\Gamma'$, an $\free$-equivariant map $f\colon \Gamma \to \Gamma'$ is called a \emph{morphism} if every segment of $\Gamma$ can be subdivided into finitely many subintervals such that $f$ is an isometry when restricted to each subinterval.
-A morphism between $\free$-trees induces a \emph{train track structure} on the domain $\Gamma$.
-A morphism is called \emph{optimal} if there are at least two gates at each point of $\Gamma$.
+Given two $\free$-trees $T$ and $T'$, an $\free$-equivariant map $f\colon T \to T'$ is called a \emph{morphism} if every segment of $T$ can be equivariantly subdivided into finitely many subintervals such that $f$ is an isometry when restricted to each subinterval.
+A morphism between $\free$-trees induces an illegal turn structure on the domain $T$.
+A morphism is called \emph{optimal} if there are at least two gates at each point of $T$.
 See \cite{BF:Hyperbolicity, BF:Subfactor} for more details.